 Eoin Morgan: England white-ball captain set to announce international retirement on Tuesday

-England white-ball captain Eoin Morgan is set to announce his retirement from international cricket on Tuesday; the 35-year-old led England to the 2019 World Cup crown with both the ODI and T20 sides rising to No 1 in the world rankings under his leadership
+England white-ball captain Eoin Morgan is set to announce his retirement from international cricket in a press conference at 2pm, live on Sky Sports News; the 35-year-old led England to the 2019 World Cup crown and took both the ODI and T20 sides to No 1 in the world

 England's World Cup-winning captain Eoin Morgan is expected to announce his international retirement on Tuesday.